- Are there minimum requirements for GRE, TOEFL or IELTS scores?

 - Can you tell me why I was not accepted?

 Due to the large number of applications, we cannot provide unsuccessful applicants a specific reason why they have not been accepted.

 - When should I upload my required documents?

-Required documents including official transcripts and degree certificates (if available) should be uploaded while.
+Required documents including official transcripts and degree certificates (if available) should be uploaded during the application process.
 A good suggestion is to gather all your documents in PDF format prior to the application process.